apostrophecms/apostrophe-guides/README.md

 #### Components

-To document your components, you can use a slightly modified version of the `code` block.
+To document your components, you can use a slightly modified version of the standard Markdown `code` block.

 ````md
 ```html button-simple.html